Asukyy/API-ChatGPT/README.md

 API_KEY=sk-REST_OF_APIKEY

-instead to let API_KEY in your "launch.py" replace by your API key
+instead to let API_KEY in your "launch.py" replace by yours